daaaaande/auto_find_circ/README.md

 - removes header lines from each groupname/.csv
 - cat all .csv files into one groupname/allsites_bedgroup_groupname.csv
 - create a matrix with matrixmaker.pl groupname/allcircs_matrixout.txt
-- create a second, more dense matrix with groupname/allcircs_matrix_heatmap.txt
+- create a second, more dense matrix with perl matrixtwo.pl groupname/allcircs_matrix_heatmap.txt

 -> from there on first_heatmap.R will filter the results, needs to be run manually and should be an example of how to handle the  allcircs_matrix_heatmap.txt